tveneto1/dida425cmsproject/README.md

 - **`display.html`** – Presents a full-screen view of the most recently uploaded image, with planned functionality to cycle through all uploaded images automatically.

 Together, these components form a cohesive Django-based CMS where authenticated users can upload, view, and manage display content securely.

+## How it Works
+### Log in Page
+- Log in, change password,

+### Welcome Banner and Hamburger Menu
+- Displays 'Welcome Back ' followed by the username
+- Has three features/buttons ,'Upload Content', 'Manage Slides', and 'Start Display'.

+### Upload Content
+- Where users are able to upload images for the slideshow
+- Only receives pg, jpeg, and pdf  file types
+- Also where users can customize content
+- Can add title text and body text, adding a link is optional

+### Manage Slides
+- Displays what has been uploaded note: anything here will be dispayed in the slideshow
+- Description of each image
+- Delete button

+### Starts Display
+- Begins the slideshow

 ##  Sources